rozsass/text-dev-editor/_pages/instructor-faq.md

 ## Undergraduate economics, social science programs

-Q: What are the **prerequisites** for an undergraduate data analytics course which may be cross-listed with computer science and/or business?
+>Q: What are the **prerequisites** for an undergraduate data analytics course which may be cross-listed with computer science and/or business?

 A. Not much:
 1. Some undergraduate statistics is helpful but not necessary
 2. Math beyond high-school is helpful but not necessary

-But along the course intro to cding in R, Stata or Python will be needed
+But along the course intro to coding in *R*, *Stata* or *Python* will be needed